 Department vision

 At Bower Park Academy, students study music from different cultures and eras, ranging from the Baroque to the modern classical era.
-In both the KS3 and KS4 curriculum, students develop their ability to perform, compose and appraise in various genres.
+In both the key stage 3 and key stage 4 curriculum, students develop their ability to perform, compose and appraise in various genres.
 This aligns with the KS4 examination process, as students are assessed in these areas by way of coursework and an exam.

 The academy attracts gifted musicians, who are continually impressed by the opportunities to perform choral, instrumental and chamber music at a high standard.